Iran entry requirements for Laos passport holders

 Frequently asked questions

-No, the visa on arrival for Laos passport holders is not extendable.
+No, the visa for Laos passport holders is not extendable.
 You must leave Iran before the 30 days are up.
-If you need to stay longer, you'd need to apply for a different visa type before travel.
+Overstaying can result in fines and future entry problems.

 Official sources